bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 Edge Manager will upload inference results to this Amazon S3 Bucket.

 Amazon S3 bucket names need to be globally unique, so create a unique identifier to prepend the name of your S3 bucket and replace <unique-uuid> in the command below with this identifier.
 Replace <REGION> with the region in which your AWS IoT Greengrass device is connected.
+The string `sagemaker` must also be present in the bucket name.

 ```
-aws s3 mb s3://<unique-uuid>-inference-results --region <REGION>
+aws s3 mb s3://<unique-uuid>-sagemaker-inference-results --region <REGION>
 ```

 ## **Create the Edge Manager Device Fleet**